 Copycat Starbucks Medicine Ball shows how to make this popular cold fighter super tea.
 A great soothing tea for cold and flu season.

 ‘Tis the season for colds and flu.
-Starbucks Medicine Ball is a warm concoction made with lemonade, citrus mint and peach teas with honey.
-Skip the prices at Starbucks and make this medicinal tea at home.
+Starbucks Medicine Ball Tea is a warm concoction made with lemonade, citrus mint, and peach teas with honey.
+Skip the prices at Starbucks, give the Starbucks baristas a break, and make this medicinal tea at home.

-The Starbucks Medicine Ball used to only be available on the Starbucks secret menu, but the word got out about how great it is, and they moved it to their regular menu.
+The Starbucks Medicine Ball used to be a Starbucks secret menu item, but the word got out about how great it is, and they moved it to their regular menu.
 Just in time, I guess?

 This winter has been epic for colds and flu!
 Our state of Nebraska has been on the news as the highest-ranking for flu diagnosis.
 Not really a record to set, am I right?
 I tell you, it makes me happy I work from home!

 My oldest daughter was the first to tell me about this drink.
 She is a hairstylist, and she is around the public constantly.
-Her tendency for colds and scratchy sore throats is pretty common.
-Once she discovered the Medicine Ball – she was hooked!
+Her tendency for catching a cold and to have a scratchy throat is pretty common.
+Once she discovered the Medicine Ball on the Starbucks menu, she was hooked!

-She told my younger daughter about it, as she is in all of the school musicals and show choir and is constantly drinking tea to soothe her throat.
+She told my younger daughter about it, as she is in all of the school musicals and show choir and is constantly drinking hot tea with fresh lemons to soothe her throat.

 I can just picture needing to know some sort of special hand signal or using a code word to order one.
 That seemed like some sort of secret mission and special training was involved, so I just decided to decode it.
-I give you, the copy cat Starbucks Medicine Ball.
+I give you, the copy cat Starbucks Medicine Ball tea recipe.

 The health benefits of tea and lemons are not so secret either.
 Tea has tons of antioxidants that help soothe even the worst colds.
 Lemons deliver the blast of vitamin C to boost the immune system.
 Mint works great for congestion and helps as an expectorant and decongestant.
 Honey has been used since ancient times to soothe sore throats and coughing.

-In fact, the Medicine Ball is beginning to sound like the wisdom of the ancients just repackaged into a viral trending hashtag worthy beverage..
-Kudos to Starbucks for making it into another home run for the shareholders.
+In fact, the Medicine Ball drink is beginning to sound like the wisdom of the ancients just repackaged into a viral trending hashtag-worthy beverage.

 To completely decode the Medicine Ball from Starbucks means figuring out how to make steamed lemonade.
 Sounds pretty fancy right?